Freaky2112/Scripts/README.md

 - ✅ Random Sudo MSG : give you random MSG when you sudo
 - ✅ Tmux Session Manager: check for tmux session , create and close sessions
 - ✅ Clean up Temporary files : let you chose witch temps files to clean
+- ✅ Interactive Rsync : let you choose the Host and Destination and ask for folder to backup and where to copy it
 - ✅ Monero : Script to uninstall oceanstream miner script

 ---